CGoldMonkey/sketchpad/README.md

 	--<button> tag
 	--prompt user for the number of squares per side for new grid --generate new grid in same total space, 960px wide

+4) Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
+Once entered, the new grid should be generated in the same total space as before (e.g. 960px wide) and now you've got a new sketch pad.
+	--Added the button on top with a wrapper so it could be centered --Changed the width and height of the squares(the divs) that made up the grid to 960/(the number of sides prompted) with .css().